Kim Shin-wook

-Kim Shin-wook (/ko/; born 14 April 1988) is a South Korean professional footballer who plays as a striker for Hong Kong Premier League club Kitchee.
+Kim Shin-wook (/ko/; born 14 April 1988) is a South Korean former professional footballer who played as a striker.

 Club career

 Ulsan Hyundai

-Kim spent his youth training either as a central defender or a defensive midfielder, but upon suggestion by his manager, he changed his position into a forward a few weeks after signing his first professional contract with Ulsan Hyundai.
-At first, he struggled to adjust in the new position but lately he has been proving his worth by being one of the top forwards in the Korean football league.
-His improvement as a striker the last few years is evidenced by his ever-increasing goal scoring record.
+Kim spent his youth training either as a central defender or defensive midfielder, but upon suggestion by his manager, he changed his position into a forward a few weeks after signing his first professional contract with K League club Ulsan Hyundai.

-Kim was a very influential figure during Ulsan's road to the 2012 AFC Champions League winning title.
-Kim performed at a top level in all of the 13 matches he played in and ended the tournament with 6 goals scored.
-With such performance, he was nicknamed as the "Advancing Giant (Shingeki no Kyojin)" or "Chinook".
+Kim was a very influential figure during Ulsan's road to the 2012 AFC Champions League title.
+When he showed his abilities as a target man as well as scoring six goals at the tournament, he started to be called "The Attack Titan" or "Chinook".

 Shanghai Shenhua

 On 8 July 2019, Kim joined Chinese Super League club Shanghai Shenhua and was reunited with his manager at Jeonbuk Hyundai Motors, Choi Kang-hee.
 He would make his debut in a league game against Hebei where he also scored his first goal for the club in a 2–1 defeat.
 After that game Kim quickly established himself as an integral member of the team and he would personally score 10 goals in 15 games as the club moved away from the relegation zone and went on to win the 2019 Chinese FA Cup.